ai-pipestream/pipestream-platform/pipestream-quarkus-devservices/README.md

 # Quarkus Pipeline Dev Services Extension

 This Quarkus extension provides shared development infrastructure services for pipeline microservices.
-It enables out-of-the-box (OOTB) startup of a complete development environment including MySQL, Consul, Kafka, Apicurio Registry, OpenSearch, MinIO, and Redis.
+It enables out-of-the-box (OOTB) startup of a complete development environment including PostgreSQL, MySQL, Consul, Kafka, Apicurio Registry, OpenSearch, MinIO, Redis, and Infisical (for KMS/secret management).

 **Important:** This is a development-only feature designed for local microservice development.
 It provides common infrastructure shared across multiple components to facilitate rapid development workflows.
 Do not use in production environments.